-In developing countries, along with tobacco smoke, homes are often poorly ventilated, forcing families to breathe fumes from cooking and heating fuel.
+In developing countries, along with tobacco smoke, homes are often poorly ventilated, forcing families to breathe fumes from burning fuel used for cooking and heating.

 There may be a genetic predisposition to developing COPD.
-Up to 5 percent of people with COPD have a deficiency in a protein called alpha-1-antitrypsin.
+Up to an estimated 5 percent of people with COPD have a deficiency in a protein called alpha-1-antitrypsin.
 This deficiency causes the lungs to deteriorate and also can affect the liver.
-There may be other genetic factors at play as well.
+There may be other associated genetic factors at play as well.

 COPD isn’t contagious.

 There’s no single test for COPD.
 Diagnosis is based on symptoms, a physical exam, and diagnostic test results.